chuv-ssrc/bam-server-scala/README.md

 Copy the built archive to destination, decompress.

-Launch the server (see also `/scripts/deploy.sh`):
+Launch the server:

     ./bin/bam-server -v \
         -Dconfig.file=$SETTINGS \
         -Dhttp.port=$PORT \
         -Dhttps.port=$PORT_HTTPS

-Test that it works (otherwise file an issue!):
+Test that it works:

     curl -k http://localhost:9000/

-Configure a proxy.
+Configure a proxy to make it available from the outside world.
 Here with Apache:

     <VirtualHost *:443>
         ...